state-hiu/cybergis-guides/1.0/cybergis-guides-vanillageonode-1.0.md

 If you find any bugs, in the vanilla GeoNode, please submit them as issues to the GeoNode GitHub repo at [https://github.com/GeoNode/geonode/issues](https://github.com/GeoNode/geonode/issues).
 If you find any bugs with the guide itself, please submit them to this repo at [https://github.com/state-hiu/cybergis-guides/issues](https://github.com/state-hiu/cybergis-guides/issues).

+## Provision

+Before you begin the installation process, you'll need to provision a virtual or physical machine.
+If you are provisioning an instance using Amazon Web Services, we recommend you use the baseline Ubuntu 12.04 LTS AMI managed by Ubuntu/Canonical.
+You can lookup the most recent ami code on this page: [https://cloud-images.ubuntu.com/releases/precise/release/](https://cloud-images.ubuntu.com/releases/precise/release/).
+Generally speaking, you should use the 64-bit EBS-SSD AMI for vanilla GeoNode.

 ## Installation

 Launching a vanilla GeoNode only requires a few simple steps.
 The installation process is very quick on a clean build and can be completed in less than 15 minutes.